 She wasn't asking me with her eyes to have pity on her in some "pathetic, weak" way.
 She was truly asking for my understanding, my compassion.
 She was asking me to still love her, in spite of everything she could no longer do.

 Of course I loved her.
 I was also hurt, confused, furious, and lost.
-I was only fourteen, so I had no capacity to comprehend how and why undiagnosable pain and depression could have crippled such a strong, vibrant person.
+I was only thirteen, so I had no capacity to comprehend how and why undiagnosable pain and depression could have crippled such a strong, vibrant person.

 I get it now.
 And she's even more of my She-ro for it.